LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 Getters
 --------

-In these places where instance variables are accessible, you have an extra way of getting data in and out of a method:  Reading or setting instance variables.
+In instance methods, where instance variables are accessible, you have an extra way of getting data in and out of the method:  Reading or setting instance variables.
 The simplest methods do nothing but that....

 We have chosen to make our Rationals immutable.
 The ``private`` in front